Updated: Feb 20, 2026

 • Return to a neighborhood you loved and explore side streets.

-• Or visit a second museum: Musée d'Orsay (Impressionists), Rodin (sculpture & gardens), or the Pompidou (modern art).
+• Or visit a second museum: Musée d'Orsay (Impressionists) or Rodin Museum (sculpture and gardens).

 Tips

-• Check closing days before booking: Musée d'Orsay is closed Mondays, Pompidou has long-term renovation plans (check official info).
+• Check closing days before booking: Musée d'Orsay is closed Mondays.
+Note: Centre Pompidou is closed for major renovation until 2030.

 • If the weather is great, prioritize outdoor cafés and parks instead of another indoor museum.